 Children need fresh air and sunshine every day.
-Outdoor experiences provide children with opportunities for exploring, exercising large muscles, being noisy, and experiencing science, nature and weather.
-In order to ensure their health and safety during outdoor play/sports activities, we ask that you ensure your child is dressed appropriately for the weather and active involvement in outdoor activities.
+Outdoor experiences provide children with opportunities for exploring, exercising large muscles, being noisy, and experiencing science, nature, and weather.
+To ensure their health and safety during outdoor play/sports activities, we ask that you ensure your child is dressed appropriately for the weather and active involvement in outdoor activities.
 In addition, we ask that you select clothing that is not too lose and doesn't have strings or ties that my get caught on playground equipment.